lldap/lldap/example_configs/pfsense.md

 uid=yourbinduser,ou=people,dc=example,dc=com
 ```

-It is recommended that you create a separate read-only user account (e.g, `bind_user`) instead of `admin` for sharing Bind credentials with other services.
-The `bind_user` should be a member of the `lldap_strict_readonly` group to limit access to your LDAP configuration in LLDAP.
+It is recommended that you create a separate read-only user account (e.g, `readonly`) instead of `admin` for sharing Bind credentials with other services.
+The `readonly` should be a member of the `lldap_strict_readonly` group to limit access to your LDAP configuration in LLDAP.

 #### Password